What we know about foster carers

 One of our favourite trainers, Dr Karen Treisman, states “relational trauma requires relational repair”.
 This relies on there being a positive relationship with all parties and can only happen when there are safe relationships modelled throughout the organisation.
 We support our foster carers to care for children with relational trauma through relationship repair.
 Our foster carers are the secure base for the child to explore the world safely.
 Our supervising social workers are themselves, supervised using a relational approach, so that they too then become the secure base for the foster carer.
 This ensures that, in our case, the culture of the organisation remains true to the statement of purpose.

 We firmly believe that having a supervision process that takes in to account working with trauma, enables issues, like the sharing of honest feelings raised as a result of caring for children, to be openly discussed.
-We know that sharing these this can feel risky in an agency that does not consider this part of clinical supervision as important and can leave families feeling vulnerable, judged and open to being seen as unable to cope as a foster carer.
+We know that sharing these can feel risky in an agency that does not consider this part of clinical supervision as important and can leave families feeling vulnerable, judged and open to being seen as unable to cope as a foster carer.
 Just imagine, how would it be if you felt safe as a foster carer or a social worker in your supervision to explore these feelings which arise as part of the day to day work.
 We are told by foster carers who experience this type of supervision that they feel “topped up”, “heard” and “truly supported”, sometimes also relieved that what they are feeling is a normal part of fostering.
 We truly believe that this is what every foster carer should be getting as part of their support package.

 I love the description used by Figley, he states “We have not been directly exposed to the trauma scene, but we hear the story told with such intensity, or we hear similar stories so often, or we have the gift and curse of extreme empathy and we suffer.
 We feel the feelings of our clients (children).
 We experience their fears.
 We dream their dreams.
 Eventually, we lose a certain spark of optimism, humour and hope.
 We tire.
 We aren’t sick, but we aren’t ourselves.”